PyPSA/PyPSA/doc/conventions.rst

 Impedance: Ohm, except transformers which are pu, using transformer.s_nom for the base power

-CO2-equivalent emissions: tonnes of CO2-equivalent per MWh_thermal of fuel source
+CO2-equivalent emissions: tonnes of CO2-equivalent per MWh_thermal of energy carrier

 Sign Conventions